haqqimuazzam1-hue/AI-Security-System/README.md

-Quantum Shield v11.0: Advanced AI Security Layer
+Sentinel v14.0: Advanced AI Security Layer

-Quantum Shield is a Python-based security framework designed to mitigate prompt injections and jailbreaks in LLMs.
+Sentinel is a Python-based security framework designed to mitigate prompt injections and jailbreaks in LLMs.

 Key Features: